Updated: Aug 7

 The NES itself and its games were significantly more expensive than their microcomputer counterparts.

-The UK and European markets had their own software developers which both catered for and help shape the tastes of UK and European gamers.
+The UK and European markets had their own software developers which both catered for and helped shape the tastes of UK and European gamers.

 The lack of a cover tape analogue on the UK and European Nintendo magazines.